sodadata/soda-core/docs/installation.md

 Python 3.7.7
 ```

-If you don't have Python, [install it from Python downloads](https://www.python.org/downloads/)
+If you don't have Python, [install it from Python downloads](https://www.python.org/downloads/) which should also

-Once Python is installed, you should also have `pip`.
+provide you with `pip`.

-## Installing CLI using PyPI
+## Installing soda-sql CLI from PyPI

 ```
 $ pip install soda-sql
 ```

-If this works for you, you can continue with the [Tutorial](5_min_tutorial.md)
+After the installation finishes head over to the [5 Minute Tutorial](5_min_tutorial.md) to get started.